pulumi/docs/content/blog/managing-containers-on-aws-with-pulumi/index.md

     - containers
 ---

-The AWS Cloud ecosystem is large and vibrant, so vast and vibrant that at times, it can be challenging to know where best to start!
-In the case of containers, [Abby Fuller](https://twitter.com/abbyfuller) tweeted a descriptive summary about using container services in AWS Cloud.
+The Amazon Web Services (AWS) Cloud ecosystem is large and vibrant, so vast and vibrant that at times, it can be challenging to know where best to start!
+In the case of [containers](https://www.pulumi.com/containers/), [Abby Fuller](https://twitter.com/abbyfuller) tweeted a descriptive summary about using AWS container services.

 <!--more-->